Best For | Best for WordPress users needing affordable, customizable funnels. | Best for quick, user-friendly landing pages with analytics. |

 Leadpages Pricing

-Leadpages offers three pricing plans: Standard, Pro, and Conversion, with the option to pay annually (cheaper) or monthly (more flexible).
+Leadpages offers three pricing plans: Standard, Pro, and Custom, with the option to pay annually (cheaper) or monthly (more flexible).

 💡 Paying annually saves money!
 If you’re committed to using Leadpages, the yearly plan is the best deal.